lukepinkel/pystatsm/README.md

 - Random correlation matrix generation via the vine method, onion method, or factor method
 - Nonnegative matrix factorization using the seqNMF algorithm/approach
 - ICA using two different ML algorithms
+- An OLS class conducive to resampling based tests, currently implementing the standard nonparametric bootstrap, and and maxT permutation testing
 # Requirements
 All models have been written in python 3.7 using
 - numpy 1.17.2